dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 ### How to pick and move the components on the PCB canvas quickly.

  Before routing the PCB, the components need to be positioned in suitable places on the PCB.
-In the PCB Editor, it can sometimes be quite to select components by clicking on the silkscreen outline or the pads.
+In the PCB Editor, it can sometimes be quite difficult to select components by clicking on the silkscreen outline or the pads.
 To select and move them more easily, please use drag mode (Hot Key `D`) or click the `Move` icon in the PCB Tools toolbar:
  ![](./images/252_FAQ_PCBTools_Move.png)

-### Can I create a PCB without to create schematic?
+### Can I create a PCB without creating schematic?
   Yes but for any but the simplest PCBs, please see:

 [https://easyeda.com/forum/topic/The_best_way_to_design_a_PCB_in_EasyEDA-ThR3pwqIC]( https://easyeda.com/forum/topic/The_best_way_to_design_a_PCB_in_EasyEDA-ThR3pwqIC)